hbs-rcs/hbs-rcs.github.io/README.md

 To make a new post clone the Git repository at https://github.com/hbs-rcs/hbs-rcs.github.io and then follow the steps below.

-There are to supported workflows for authoring a new post, as detailed below.
+There are two supported workflows for authoring a new post, as detailed below.

 1. Create a post using RStudio / blogdown.
    1. Install the `blogdown` R package if you have not done so already